-Gabon coup leader Brice Nguema being sworn in as president
+Gabon coup leader Brice Nguema vows free elections - but no date

 Africa Live: Updates on this and other stories from across the continent

-They also warn that that the military shows no sign of handing back power.
+There was also a military parade at the event at the presidential palace in the capital, Libreville.

+Former ministers from the ousted government also showed up, but were booed by a crowd of junta sympathisers.

-Sympathisers of the military leadership are expected to attend Monday's inauguration, the latest in a series of takeovers across West and Central Africa.
+The inauguration is the latest in a series of military takeovers across West and Central Africa.

 Gabon is the sixth Francophone country to fall under military rule in the last three years as former colonial power France struggles to maintain its influence on the continent.